Fast adaptive discontinuous basis sets for electronic structure: Discontinuous Galerkin framework

 \section{Discontinuous Galerkin framework}

 Now we provide the details of the Discontinuous Galerkin (DG) framework.
 In particular, we focus on the Symmetric Interior Penalty (SIP) method for discretising the Laplacian operator using discontinuous basis functions.
 Additionally, we discuss strategies for selecting the penalty parameter to ensure the stability and accuracy of the discretisation.
+Finally, we describe a simple post-processing procedure to project any discontinuous function discretised in our DG framework to the nearest continuous function.